Kileak/CTF/2017/bctf/pwn/babyuse/readme.md

 }
 ```

 But this won't reset the `SelectedGun`, so we could have a gun selected, which just has been free'd.
-To make this even better, the `UseGun` method doesn't check the `gunInUse` array, if the currently selected gun is still allocated, so we have an use-after-free, just wating to get exploited.
+To make this even better, the `UseGun` method doesn't check the `gunInUse` array, to see if the currently selected gun is still allocated, so we have an use-after-free, just wating to get exploited.

 ```c
 int useGun()